-How To Eat Your Way To Healthier Hair
+How to Eat Your Way to Healthier Hair

 Blame it on the weather or a terrible cut, but the real reason behind consistently bad hair days may be what you eat, not what you use to style your hair.
 Just like how your diet affects the way your skin and body look and feel, the same rule of thumb applies to your hair.

 “Most people underestimate the importance of diet when it comes to maintaining healthy hair,” says Fort Lauderdale, FL, dermatologist Will Richardson, MD.
 A diet that’s void of the right foods can result in strands that are dull, dry, thin and prone to breakage.
-The first step in getting healthier hair is modifying your diet, which can be as simple as cutting out foods that provide no nutritional value and adding in essential vitamins, healthy fats and proteins.
+The first step in getting healthier hair is modifying your diet, which can be as simple as cutting out foods that provide no nutritional value and adding in essential vitamins, healthy fats and proteins like these:

 1. Soy promotes healthy hair growth: A diet rich in protein, especially soy, is believed to encourage hair growth.